google/googletest/docs/gmock_cook_book.md

 If a mock method has no `EXPECT_CALL` spec but is called, we say that it's an "uninteresting call", and the default action (which can be specified using `ON_CALL()`) of the method will be taken.
 Currently, an uninteresting call will also by default cause gMock to print a warning.
-(In the future, we might remove this warning by default.)

 However, sometimes you may want to ignore these uninteresting calls, and sometimes you may want to treat them as errors. gMock lets you make the decision